chr7stos/chr7stos.github.io/_pages/listoua.md

+---
+layout: page
+title: Listoua
+permalink: /listoua
+---

 Here is a list of things I would like to do:

-1. [x] Visit Perito Moreno Glacier in Argentina
+1. [x] 1.
+Visit Perito Moreno Glacier in Argentina
 2. [x] Road trip in U.S.
 3. [x] Watch the North Lights
 4. [x] Safari in Africa